 To allow you to balance incoming traffic, assign customer prefixes (that attract traffic) from both ends of the address space.
 An easy way to do this is to assign sub-aggregate blocks, such as the /33s in the diagram below.

 There’s more to IPv6 address planning than can be covered in this article.
-To learn more, attend the free APNIC Academy IPv6 Address Planning webinar on Monday, 26 August 2019.
+To learn more, check out the APNIC Academy IPv6 Address Planning webinar.